 Whether or not school groups are included, education is another component of a pick-your-own operation.
 It need not be formalized but all workers who come in contact with the public should be prepared to answer questions.

 Repeat customers will learn to request particular varieties.
 Educate potential regulars by allowing them to sample different varieties.
 It’s important to advertise regularly through both local media and the Internet.
 Promote your location and the on-farm experience.
 Emphasize the qualitative difference of freshly picked produce and price it accordingly.

 By using uniform containers, produce may be sold by weight.
 If customers bring their own containers, the containers have to be weighed before harvesting.
 Another option is pricing by each item.
 This works well for school groups.

-New: Market Report Generator, Iowa State University Extension.
+Market Report Generator, Iowa State University Extension.

 Economic Research Service (ERS), 2015